RaviTej-k/Projects/README.md

 # Projects
-Has a collection of projects and implementation of different concepts in different languages
+Has a collection of projects and implementation of different concepts in different languages.

 ML - Machine Learning
 AI - Artificial Intelligence